RivuChk/cohort-courses/src/pages/courses/kotlin-lang.md

 imgSrc: '/assets/images/code.jpeg'
 imgAlt: 'Image post 2'
 ---

+### Class started and registration closed for this course.
+Registration will soon open for the next batch.

 This course is for any developers willing to learn Kotlin.
 This course is a mandatory requirement for the Kotlin Multiplatform Course and the Ktor course, for developers who have less than 1 years experience in Kotlin.
 Not required for people with a good understanding of Kotlin.

 ## Week 1 and 2 - Kotlin basics, Classes and Functions